 Q: Can I participate in the parade?

 A: Participation in the parade is typically limited to registered organizations and groups.
-However, you can still show your support by attending as a spectator.
+On the flip side, you can still show your support by attending as a spectator.

 Conclusion